 Christine joined PHO in 2013 as the manager for the Molecular Diagnostics and Genomics Core laboratory sections.
 She has more than 20 years of experience in research and diagnostic laboratory settings.
 She has a medical laboratory technologist diploma, a Bachelor of Science in Cell Biotechnology, a Master of Science in Biochemistry and a Master of Business Administration.

-Eva is an active member of the College of Medical Laboratory Technologists of Ontario as a Medical Laboratory Technologist and holds a Graduate Diploma in Management and a Masters of Business Administration from Athabasca University.
-She has also completed the Rotman School of Business Executive Leadership Program.
+Antonia is an active member of the College of Medical Laboratory Technologists of Ontario as a Medical Laboratory Technologist.
+She holds a Master of Health Management from McMaster University and is a Certified Health Executive.

 Dr. Samir Patel

 Samir Patel has been a Clinical Microbiologist at PHO since 2009, and has been the clinical lead of many important programs at the laboratory, including vector-borne and zoonotic infections such as Lyme and West Nile, antimicrobial resistance, and a novel pathogen discovery program.
 He is responsible for the detection of novel or rare pathogens using deep sequencing technologies.